Can I have both eyes treated at the same time?

 Will my vision be stable?

-Although vision may fluctuate slightly during the first few days and also shift slowly for six to 12 months, most of the healing is complete within three to six months.
+Although vision may fluctuate slightly during the first few days and also shift slightly for the first few weeks, most of the healing is complete within three to six months.
 With more than 28 years of experience with PRK, we know that the procedure is stable, with no evidence of late-onset complications.
 LASIK has been available for more than 18 years and, from the data collected over this period, also appears stable.

 Is it possible that my vision could be worse than before?
 Could my vision gradually decline?